-California police officer pulls man on wheelchair from oncoming train with seconds to spare, video shows
+California police officer pulls man in wheelchair from oncoming train with seconds to spare, video shows

 Police body camera footage shows the harrowing rescue

-A California police officer came to the rescue of a man on a wheelchair who was stuck on railroad tracks – pulling him to safety mere moments before a train passed through, a harrowing police video shows.
+A California police officer came to the rescue of a man in a wheelchair who was stuck on railroad tracks – pulling him to safety mere moments before a train passed through, a harrowing police video shows.

-Lodi police officer Erica Urrea was in the area of the train tracks around 8:45 a.m. on Wednesday when she spotted the man, who appeared to be stuck, as the railroad alert systems blared and the crossing arm was lowered, police said.
+Lodi Police Officer Erika Urrea was in the area of the train tracks around 8:45 a.m. on Wednesday when she spotted the man, who appeared to be stuck, as the railroad alert systems blared and the crossing arm was lowered, police said.

 SALT LAKE CITY PD SUSPENDS OFFICER AFTER K9 BITES MAN WHO SAYS HE WAS COMPLYING WITH ORDERS